 The hardness of the finish is also the fly in the ointment when it comes to repainting over it.
 That hard finish needs to be roughed up a little bit before anything new will adhere properly to it – even primer!

 The reasons are two: first, sanding creates a mechanical bond; a rough surface for the primer to stick to is better than a smooth glossy one.
 Imagine pouring a thimble of paint on your cars’ windshield, and another thimble on your driveway; which one is easier to remove?

 By sanding, creating a mechanical bond, you’ve given the primer a roughened surface – a profile – to stick to.
 On top of the primer, anything will stick very well, without sanding it.

-Latex, or acrylic trim paint is different than oil in many ways.
-The most important is the sand-ability.
+Latex paint or acrylic trim is different than oil in many ways.
+The most important is sand-ability.
 These finishes don’t sand nearly as easy as oil, but it’s still important to prepare the surface.

 If the existing paint film is largely intact, and now properly prepped, priming is optional.

 Primers are designed to accomplish either or both: block stains, adhere to surface.
 So, if your surface is properly prepped, and in good shape, you’re free to skip primer entirely and paint, unless you’re changing material types.